blog posts

 What is Rust programming language?

 Welcome to The Rust Programming Language, an introductory book about Rust.
 The Rust programming language helps you write faster, more reliable software.
 High-level ergonomics and low-level control are often at odds in programming language design; Rust challenges that conflict.
-Through balancing powerful technical capacity and a great developer experience, Rust gives you the option to control low-level details (such as memory usage) without all the hassle traditionally associated with such control.
+By balancing powerful technical capacity with a great developer experience, Rust allows you to control low-level details (such as memory usage) without all the hassle traditionally associated with such control.

 Rust used for?